21 Day No Junk Food Challenge (Rules & Why It’s Worthwhile)

 Shop Smart

-One of the easiest ways to reduce intake of forbidden foods on the 21 days no junk food challenge is by grocery shopping for success.
+One of the simplest ways to avoid forbidden foods during the 3 weeks of no junk food challenge is by grocery shopping strategically.
 Make a list before heading into the store to avoid wandering through the aisles and grabbing unnecessary items.
-It’s also recommended to stick to the outside aisles along the walls of grocery stores as this is typically where items such as fresh fruits, vegetables, meats, and fish will be located [1].
+It’s also recommended to stick to the outside aisles along the walls of grocery stores as this is typically where items such as fresh fruits, vegetables, meats, and fish will be located.1

 Cook Meals At Home

-In addition, the participants that rarely chose take-out saved nearly $170 per month [2].
-One of the biggest knocks against healthy eating is that it’s too expensive, but these results prove money can actually be saved as long as fast food is avoided.
+In addition, the participants that rarely chose take-out saved nearly $170 per month.2 One of the biggest knocks against healthy eating is that it’s too expensive, but these results prove money can actually be saved as long as fast food is avoided.

 Eat Slower To Control Cravings